JnRMnT/JMovies.IMDb/README.md

 ## Maintenance
 I will personaly maintain the project as much as i can but as it uses Screen Scraping it is possible that it will require some changes along the way, so every issue report and pull request is welcome!

+## Warning
+Please know that this library is not intended for bulk data scraping from IMDb and it is restricted by them.
+Also note that this library is not affliated with IMDB and you need to use it at your own risk/responsibility.